devtemzy/devtemzy/README.md

 - 👋 Hi, I’m @devtemzy
 - 👀 I’m interested in good food, math, science, books, and tech.
-- 🌱 I’m currently learning java, c++, python, javascript.
+- 🌱 I’m currently learning java, c++, python, javascrip, and dart with flutter.
-- 💞️ I’m looking to collaborate on [not sure yet].
-- 📫 How to reach me: does GitHub have a messaging feature?

 <!---
 devtemzy/devtemzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.